apache/shardingsphere/document/current/content/features/sharding/_index.en.md

 From the aspect of performance, since the relational database uses the index of B+ tree, when the data amount exceeds the threshold, the deeper index will increase the IO number of disk access, and thereby, weaken the performance of query.
 In the same time, high concurrency requests also make the centralized database to be the biggest defect of the system.

-From the aspect of high availability, stateless service enables scale out to be at a relatively low cost, which can make all the pressure, at last, fall on the database.
+From the aspect of high availability, stateless service enables scaling out to be at a relatively low cost, which can make all the pressure, at last, fall on the database.
 But the single data node or the simple master-slave structure has been harder and harder to take these pressures.
 Therefore, the high availability of the database has become the key of the whole system.

 From the aspect of operation costs, when the data in a database instance has reached above the threshold, DBA’s pressure will also increase.
 The time cost of data backup and recovery will be more uncontrollable with different amount of data.
-Generally speaking, it is a relatively reasonable range for the data in single database case to be within 1TB.
+Generally, it is a relatively reasonable range for the data in single database case to be within 1TB.

-Under the circumstance that traditional relational databases cannot satisfy the needs of the Internet, there are more and more attempts to store the data in NoSQL which native distributed.
+Under the circumstance that traditional relational databases cannot satisfy the requirement of the Internet, there are more and more attempts to store the data in native distributed NoSQL.
 But its incompatibility of SQL and imperfection in ecosystem block it from defeating the relational database in the competition, as the relational database still holds an unshakeable position.

 Data Sharding refers to splitting the data in one single database and storing them in multiple tables and databases according to some certain standard, so that the performance and availability can be improved.